Tax Lien Sale

 When the redemption of the Certificate of Purchase on the property occurs, the investor receives their money back plus interest at the rate they bid at the auction or sale.
 Interest starts accruing on the first day after the Tax Lien Auction.

-Liens are recorded in the probate office in the Courthouse.
+Liens must be recorded in the probate office in the Courthouse.

 If a tax lien is not redeemed and the purchaser or purchaser’s heirs or assigns fails to commence an action to foreclosure on or before ten years from the date of purchase, the certificate of purchase will expire, and the lien is void.
 Act 2018-577.